 Why are flood insurance rates going up?

-Flood insurance rates are rising now for many homeowners as FEMA transitions to Risk Rating 2.0.
+Flood insurance rates have been rising for many homeowners since FEMA transitioned to Risk Rating 2.0.

-The new methodology, FEMA says, lets it fairly distribute premiums for policyholders based on the value of their home and their property’s unique flood risk.
-Right now, according to FEMA, many policyholders with lower-value homes are paying more than they should while others with higher-value homes are paying less than they should.
+According to FEMA, the new methodology lets it fairly distribute premiums for policyholders based on the value of their home and their property’s unique flood risk.
+Before the change, many policyholders with lower-value homes paid more than they should while others with higher-value homes paid less.

-The agency says it’s implementing the new methodology now because it’s obtained the capability and tools to incorporate more flood risk variables, such as flood frequency, distance to a water source, a property’s elevation and the cost to rebuild a structure.
+The new methodology uses various tools to incorporate more flood risk variables, such as flood frequency, distance to a water source, a property’s elevation and the home’s replacement cost.
+This new data results in more accurate ratings and, in many cases, higher flood insurance rates.

-But it’s worth noting that flood insurance rates have been subsidized for decades and have rarely reflected the property’s actual risk.
+It’s worth noting that flood insurance rates have been subsidized for decades and have not reflected the property’s actual risk.
 Risk Rating 2.0 is designed to correct that.

 What is FEMA Risk Rating 2.0?

-FEMA is simply changing how it calculates flood insurance premiums for the National Flood Insurance Program, or NFIP, and the agency is calling the new system Risk Rating 2.0.
+FEMA simply changed how it calculates flood insurance premiums for the NFIP and the agency is calling the new system Risk Rating 2.0.
 The former methodology for calculating flood insurance premiums had not changed significantly since 1968.

 How does FEMA Risk Rating 2.0 work?

 Risk Rating 2.0 is designed to make premiums more equitable.
-It incorporates private sector data sets, catastrophe models and evolving actuarial science to properly rate the risk of flooding to a home.
-It looks at a variety of data, including frequency of storms, distance to a flooding source such as an ocean or river and the cost to rebuild or repair the home.
+It incorporates private sector data sets, catastrophe models and evolving actuarial science to rate the risk of flooding to a home.
 Flood insurance premiums now reflect more of the real risk the home presents.

-Risk Rating 2.0 change that by considering a variety of variables and risk factors when setting a flood insurance premium.
-It no longer only looks at a home's location on a flood map but includes other factors that can lead to flooding, such as:
+Risk Rating 2.0 changes that by considering a variety of variables and risk factors when setting a flood insurance premium.
+It no longer only looks at a home's location on a flood map, but includes other factors that can lead to flooding, such as:

 - Nearby rivers that may overflow